 Laundry detergent: The EcoEgg

 If you make one change in your life to reduce waste and save money, it should be the EcoEgg.
-The EcoEgg is a sustainable money-saving laundry product that is all natural, cuts waste and makes your life easier.
-If you’ve been hanging around Writing From Nowhere for awhile now, then this is probably not your first time hearing about the EcoEgg.
-I’ve gotten so many questions about it, that I’ve written an entire in-depth review that will tell you everything you need to know.
+The EcoEgg is a sustainable money-saving laundry product that is all-natural, cuts waste and makes your life easier.
+If you’ve been hanging around Writing From Nowhere for a while now, then this is probably not your first time hearing about the EcoEgg.
+I’ve gotten so many questions about it, that I’ve written an entire in-depth review that will tell you everything you need to know (you can read my review here).

 LED light bulbs